-After the midterm exam students are required to complete remediation on ALL areas indicated by their Individual Performance Plan in ATI prior to the due date in blackboard.
-You will upload your ATI IPP and the remediation work done.
+After the midterm exams students are required to complete remediation on ALL areas indicated by their Individual Performance Plans in ATI prior to the due date in blackboard.
+You will upload your ATI IPPs and the remediation work done.
 You will find examples and instructions on Blackboard.
-Students who do not complete the assigned remediation will not be permitted to take the final ATI content Mastery exam and will receive a grade of zero for that exam.
+Students who do not complete the assigned remediations will not be permitted to take the final ATI content mastery exams and will receive a grade of zero for those exams.

-QUIZZES AND ASSIGNMENTS: Assignments may be given through ATI and Davis Advantage.
-There may also be class quizzes, and others as assigned by the instructors.
+QUIZZES AND ASSIGNMENTS: Assignments will be given through ATI and Davis Advantage.
+There will also be class quizzes, and others as assigned by the instructors.
+Students should retain a copy of all assignments.

-- 1. Assignments are due by the assigned dates and times in Central Standard Time (CST) on the class schedule.
-Students should contact faculty prior to the due date and time if they anticipate material will be late.
-Please note that contacting faculty will not guarantee an extension for the assignment.
-Please allow enough time for the preparation and submission of each assignment prior to the scheduled due date. - 2.
-NO LATE WORK WILL BE GRADED.
+- A. Assignments are due by the assigned dates and times in Central Standard Time (CST) on the schedule.
+Contact faculty prior to the due date and time if assignment will be late.
+Contacting faculty will not guarantee an extension.
+Please allow enough time for preparation and submission of each assignment. - B. NO LATE WORK WILL BE GRADED.
 Please allow enough time for preparation and submission of each assignment before the due date.
 Students will be asked to scan, and upload required documents into Blackboard.
 Scanners are in several locations on campus.
 Students may also choose to use their personal computers, cellphones, or iPads.
 Assignments must be uploaded in the proper formats, (PDF or Microsoft Excel, Word, PowerPoint.)
 Blackboard does not recognize Apple Pages or Google Docs.
 Any assignment not uploaded in the proper formats will not be graded.
-A digital upload is considered a digital signature. - 3.
-Assignments must be uploaded into the correct drop box for that assignment.
-Failure to upload in the correct assignment box will be a deduction of 15 points for the first occurrence, additional occurrences will receive a zero. - 4.
-Instructors do not assign busy work.
+A digital upload is considered a digital signature. - C. Assignments must be uploaded into the correct drop box for that assignment.
+Failure to upload in the correct assignment box will be a deduction of 15 points for the first occurrence, additional occurrences will receive a zero. - D. Instructors do not assign busy work.
 Each assignment has a purpose.
 Therefore, in order to successfully complete this course, all assignments must be turned in.
 This includes assignments that will be counted late and receive a zero.
 Any student with missing assignments will not be permitted to take the final exam and will not be able to complete the course.